devcjohn/cj.cafe/public/blog/migrating-to-aws-ecs.md

 ```

 This infinitely copies zero-value bytes from /dev/zero to /dev/null, causing the CPU to spike to 100% utilization.
 I stopped the process after a few seconds.
 On the AWS ECS dashboard, I saw that a second instance of the container had been created.
 It was torn down after a few minutes because the CPU utilization dropped back down to normal levels.
+This test proves that autoscaling is working as expected.

-Here's what that spike looked like
+Just for fun, here's what that spike looked like
 ![Graph showing CPU usage spike](./../img/ecs-cpu-spike.png 'CPU usage spike')

 ## Costs